Last Updated on 6 January 2026 by Cycloscope

 How we write our reviews: most of our reviews are based on first-hand long-term use or short-term test by a member of our team.
 For some new models or build variations, we rely on our experience with similar models and our team's experience in understanding bike geometry and components.

-From Belgian manufacturer Ridley, here comes the 2022 version of the Fenix, a performance-oriented road bike with a classic endurance geometry.
+From Belgian manufacturer Ridley comes the 2022 version of the Fenix, a performance-oriented road bike with classic endurance geometry.

 The Fenix SL Disc is a really tough bike.
-It shines on all types of roads, uphill, on flats and downhill, and with a tire clearance of 28c it can also handle difficult Paris-Roubaix style cobblestones.
+It shines on all types of roads, uphill, on flats, and downhill, and with a tire clearance of 28c, it can also handle brutal Paris-Roubaix-style cobblestones.
 Wherever the road takes you, you’ll have a reliable, stiff, and responsive bike between your legs.

-As often is the case in the road bike world, Ridley manufactures an aluminum version, the Fenix SLA, and a carbon model, Fenix SLiC.
+As is often the case in the road bike world, Ridley manufactures an aluminum version, the Fenix SLA, and a carbon model, the Fenix SLiC.

-The Fenix SLA Disc shares indeed many qualities with their top model, the SLiC carbon.
-It incorporates a diamond-shaped down tube that adds strength and stiffness to this endurance road bike.
+The Fenix SLA Disc indeed shares many qualities with its top model, the SLiC carbon.
+It incorporates a diamond-shaped down tube that enhances the strength and stiffness of this endurance road bike.

-But it also has thinner and lower saddle stays, which greatly increases your comfort level.
+But it also has thinner, lower saddle stays, which significantly increase your comfort.
 Its responsiveness is also unbeatable thanks to its wide bottom bracket and stiff front tube.
-Albeit a bit heavier and featuring of course more basic components, the SLA is the winner of our value for money competition for the Fenix series.
+Albeit a bit heavier and featuring, of course, more basic components, the SLA is the winner of our value for money competition for the Fenix series.

 The RIDLEY Fenix SLA Disc made it into our list of